bioinfo-arctic/FSK2053/Spring_2026/Practical_Reference_database.md

 ### Misidentifications vs. taxonomic resolution

 The next common problem encountered in these databases is that those people who deposit reference sequences may not have identified their specimens correctly.
-This problem can take many shapes and forms, such as accidental mislabeling of tubes in the lab, confusion between morphologically similar organisms, and it can even arise from dealing with organism groups in need of taxonomic revision.
+This problem can take many shapes and forms, such as accidental mislabeling of tubes in the lab, confusion between morphologically similar organisms, or it could even arise from dealing with organism groups in need of taxonomic revision.
 As a result, incorrect reference sequences can propagate through analyses, leading to misidentifications, flawed phylogenetic trees, or inaccurate biodiversity assessments.
 This issue is particularly problematic when it comes to DNA barcoding or metabarcoding, where the accuracy of the reference database is critical.
 To mitigate this, rigorous validation of specimen identification, cross-referencing with multiple data sources, and expert curation are essential to maintain the integrity of reference databases.
 We will unfortunately not have the time during this exercise to go in great detail with the integrity of the sequences, but it is important to understand this from a conceptual standpoint.
 Take a look at the example below.

 [INSERT EXAMPLE FROM GENIOUS]